 The Foothill WDB makes available classroom training programs (offered either in-person or online) and work-based training programs, such as on-the-job training, transitional jobs, or customized training.
+WIOA eligible individuals requesting training are required to engage in career exploration and are assessed to determine their suitability for the field of study and career for which they are requesting training.

 Classroom Training and Use Off-the-Shelf Programs: Under WIOA, states establish and maintain a list of training providers that are eligible to receive WIOA Title I funds for training services.
 AJCCs issue an Individual Training Account (ITA) to a WIOA-eligible individual to fund training services.
 The training provider must be selected from those listed on the Eligible Training Provider List (ETPL).
-Under the Foothill WDB program, ITAs are issued to job seekers that reside in or were laid off from employers that located in one of the six consortium cities.
+Under the Foothill WDB program, ITAs are issued to job seekers that reside in or were laid off from employers that are located in one of the five consortium cities.